DBE compliance for transit

 The contractor, subrecipient, or subcontractor shall not discriminate on the basis of race, color, national origin, or sex in the performance of this contract.
 The contractor shall carry out applicable requirements of 49 CFR Part 26 in the award and administration of USDOT-assisted contracts.
 Failure by the contractor to carry out these requirements is a material breach of this contract, which may result in the termination of this contract or such other remedy as the recipient deems appropriate.

-The proposed goal and its rationale are available for public review, inspection, and public comment during normal business hours until Wednesday, July 13, 2022.
-The final FFY 2023-2025 WisDOT transit DBE goal will be submitted to the Federal Transit Administration by August 1, 2022.
+The proposed goal and its rationale are also available for public review, inspection, and public comment during normal business hours until Friday, July 18, 2025.
+The final FFY 2026-2028 WisDOT transit DBE goal will be submitted to the FTA by August 1, 2025.

 Comments should be sent to: